LaMitaOne/SkiaCustomMultiThreadedBase/README.md

      Strip Rendering: Divides the screen into horizontal strips to parallelize workload.
      Non-Blocking UI: The main thread remains responsive even under heavy load.

-🧠 How It Works

-    Background Thread: Runs logic and draws strips sequentially to a shared off-screen surface.
-    Synchronization: Uses TCriticalSection and TEvent for thread-safe buffer swapping.
-    Main Thread: Takes the completed snapshot and draws it to the screen (TSkCustomControl.Draw).

 ⚠️ Experimental Status